Parbelaez/mr_knowitall/README.md

 ## Introduction

-Mr. Know-it-all is a trivia game developed in Python in which the player(s) (up to 4) will answer questions of different topics until one of them reaches a specific score (set by the programmer).
+Mr. Know-it-all is a trivia game developed in Python in which the player(s) (up to 4) will answer questions on different topics until one of them reaches a specific score (set by the programmer).

 ![Mr. Know-it-all UI](./assets/images/mkia_welcome.png)